Korg Opsix | 250 custom sounds

 Click your preferred currency: $29.90 (USD) / €28.90 (EUR) / £25.90 (GBP) – This platform works with credit & debit cards and / or PayPal.
 You will receive a download link to your e-mail after the purchase (check your spam folder too).

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds (250 original presets + their variations = 276 presets in total).
+You will receive all the sounds from all my demos plus extra (250 unique presets + their variations = 276 presets / patches in total).

 What format / import method?: